Akash-Potti/ROS2-Robot-GUI/DESIGN_README.md

 4. Threading model (chosen for simplicity)

 - The application runs `rclpy.spin()` in a background Python thread while keeping the Qt event loop in the main thread.
-This keeps the GUI responsive without requiring advanced thread orchestration.
+This keeps the GUI
-- Note: Emitting Qt signals from a different thread is supported via queued connections, but mixing `QObject` usage across threads is brittle.
-For production stability it's recommended to migrate to a safer pattern (see "Thread-safety notes").

 5. Simplicity and embedded suitability